 A: As soon as we have a solid list it is posted to the Web site.
 Many exhibitors return year after year but we also try to bring in some new ones each year.
 Typical exhibitors include diving equipment manufacturers, service providers, local dive shops and clubs, exotic dive destinations and travel reps, and more.

-A: The best place to purchase tickets is on the Web site, but they can also be purchased from supporting dive shops and businesses.
+A: The best place to purchase tickets is on the Web site.
 Tickets are limited so you want to purchase yours sooner rather than later.
 Tickets can be purchased at the door if there are any still available.

 A: The Saturday night film festival has the best of underwater film from all over the world.
 The Boston Sea Rovers Web site has information about who will be presenting at the Film Festival this year.

 A: On the second day of the clinic the Rovers have a room specifically for kids programs including the New England Aquarium’s Education Department Touch Tank.
 In addition, most kids have a blast going through the exhibition area.
 Check the Kids Program page on the Boston Sea Rovers Web site for details.
 More details about children’s activities can be found on our Kids Program Page.

 A: The Boston Sea Rovers Web site is your best source of information about the Rovers and the clinic.
 To learn more, why not volunteer to work at a clinic and get to know the people behind the clinic?

 A: Yes, the Sea Rovers reserve a limited number of rooms at a special rate for the show.
 Anyone can request these rooms but once they are taken, any remaining rooms are charged the regular Double Tree rates.
 It pays to reserve a room early when the reduced rate rooms are still available.
 Details about the rooms are available in the hotel section of the Web site.